The Best Things to Do Alone in Rhode Island

 If you want to save money for your trip, you will definitely want to stay overnight in Providence.
 Newport’s charm does not translate to cheap accommodation for solo travelers.

-Providence is limited in budget accommodation for solo travelers.
+Providence has limited budget accommodation for solo travelers.
 I stayed at Providence Hostel and Guesthouse for $40.
+The hostel is located a few miles from downtown, and it is not the safest area in Providence.
+However, It is the cheapest option for a stay in Providence.

 Read: Why Should I Stay in a Hostel for My Solo Trip?